• Skip to primary navigation

 Preparation:

--Preheat your oven to 400°, and line a small baking sheet with parchment paper.
+2. Preheat your oven to 400°, and line a baking sheet with parchment paper.

--Place your potato slices in a bowl, and drizzle with a small amount (about 2 teaspoons) of the olive oil, plus a good sprinkle of salt and black pepper; place the potatoes in a single layer into the oven to roast for about 40 minutes, or until slightly golden and tender (I flip mine over half-way through the roasting.)
+3. Next, place your potato slices in a bowl, and drizzle with a small amount (about 2 teaspoons) of the olive oil, plus a good sprinkle of salt and black pepper.
+Place the potato slices in a single layer on the baking sheet, and roast for about 40 minutes, or until slightly golden and tender (I flip mine over halfway through the roasting).

--While the potatoes roast, place a cast-iron skillet or other heavy-bottom pan over high heat, and drizzle in a small amount of the olive oil (about 1-2 teaspoons); once hot, add in the sliced sausage and caramelize for a few minutes until golden, then remove from the pan for a moment.
+4. While the potato slices roast, place a cast-iron skillet or other heavy-bottom pan over high heat, and drizzle in a small amount of the olive oil (about 1-2 teaspoons).
+Once hot, add in the sliced sausage and caramelize for a few minutes until golden, then remove from the pan for a moment.

--Into that same hot skillet, add in a touch more oil (if needed) and the sliced onions, along with a pinch of salt and pepper; stirring frequently, allow the onions to caramelize and become golden-brown and soft, about 12-15 minutes.
+5. Into that same hot skillet, add in a touch more oil (if needed) and the sliced onions, along with a pinch of salt and pepper.
+Stirring frequently, allow the onions to caramelize and become golden-brown and soft, about 12 to 15 minutes.

--Once soft and caramelized, pour in the beer and allow it to bubble up and reduce down until the onions become slightly sticky, about 1 minute or so; add the sliced sausage back in and stir it in to combine.
+6. Once soft and caramelized, pour the beer into the onions and allow it to bubble up and reduce down until the onions become slightly sticky, about 1 minute or so.
+Then, add the sliced sausage back into the pan and stir it into the onions to combine.

--To assemble your Oktoberfest potato stacks, place your potato slices onto a serving board or platter, and top each one with either about 1 tablespoon of the sauerkraut, next a couple of the sausage slices, then some of the beer-braised onions, or, first the sausage and onions, followed by the sauerkraut.
+7. To assemble the Oktoberfest potato stacks, place your potato slices onto a serving board or platter, and top each one with about 1 tablespoon of the sauerkraut, next a couple of the sausage slices, then some of the beer-braised onions.

 More Appetizers